Aesuib/LLT_Analysis/README.md

 This  is an example excel file to collect data of Landlord Tycoon and to analysis later

+This page is the same as [the GitHub Page of this repository](https://aesuib.github.io/LLT_Analysis/), Because I will add some more pages in this toy but is is still under construction.

 ## What is Land Lord Tycoon?

 Here is the link of the official website of LLT